 Who We Serve:

 We provide expert care for children and adults who have, or are suspected of having, Barth syndrome.
-Barth syndrome is a sex-linked genetic disorder, affecting mostly males.
-Among the more significant problems that patients with Barth syndrome can have are:
+Affecting only males, Barth syndrome can cause significant problems, including:

 - Cardiomyopathy (abnormal heart muscle)

 Our clinic features a unique collaboration among experts in Barth syndrome from various disciplines.
 Our clinicians, research scientists and rehabilitation professionals work together to provide optimal interdisciplinary care for patients.
 Because Barth syndrome can affect many different systems in the body, treating a patient with Barth syndrome often requires the collaboration of a wide range of medical specialists.
 Key specialists who see our patients with Barth syndrome include those in the following fields:

 - Physical therapy

 As a first step, we discuss the onset and variation in symptoms of Barth syndrome and review any previous genetic and metabolic testing.
 If a genetic diagnosis has not yet been made, a genetic counselor guides patients and their families through the diagnostic process.